russss/bulb-energy-prometheus/README.md

 * First, you'll need to set up the [SmartThings integration](https://help.bulb.co.uk/hc/en-us/articles/360034651651-Setting-up-SmartThings-Energy-Control-STEC-) on your Chameleon IHD.
 * Next, you'll need to generate a personal access token on the SmartThings website.
 The token needs the "List all devices" and "See all devices" permissions.

+### Install using pip

 Install this exporter using `pip3 install git+https://github.com/russss/bulb-energy-prometheus#egg=bulb-energy-prometheus`.
 Now you can run the exporter as `SMARTTHINGS_API_TOKEN=<token> bulb-energy-prometheus`, where `<token>` is the token you generated in the previous step.
 The Prometheus endpoint should be visible at `http://localhost:8023`.

+### Docker

 Alternatively, you can use [the Docker image](https://hub.docker.com/repository/docker/russss/bulb-energy-prometheus).
+Set the environment variable as above.

 ## Example output
 An example of the exported metrics: